machbase/machbase/content/en/neo/tql/basic.md

 {{% /steps %}}

-## Operator `? :`
+## Ternary

-The conditional operator `? :` is kind of similar to the if-else statements in other programing languages as it follows the same algorithm as of if-else statement
+The ternary operator `? :` is kind of similar to the if-else statements in other programing languages as it follows the same algorithm as of if-else statement

 ```js {linenos=table,hl_lines=[4]}